Foreword

 Automating the Changelog

-Ticket Completion: Engineering moves a ticket to "Done."
+Ticket Completion.
+Engineering moves a ticket to “Done.”
+This is the natural point of truth in every team.

 Closing the Loop